Kupang Mariamman, one of the only Hindu temples in the hamlet. |

 At last, I received an updated location when my phone managed to tap signal which finally led me to the temple.

 It was a good day and like any other event, I headed back once done.
-However,I intuitively sensed something extraordinary about this temple.
-I did not take it seriously until the inner feeling started to voice out louder than usual.
+However, there was something intuitively extraordinary about this temple.
 There was something so mystical about this temple that rendered me restless.

-I knew the answer could only be obtained should I revisit the temple and spend some time contemplating and experiencing oneness with the vibe there.
+I knew the answer could only be obtained should I revisit the temple and spend some time contemplating and experiencing oneness with the deity there.
 It took me almost a year when the situation was actually favourable for a revisit.

 I did the necessary and what I learnt was mind-blowing.